Frequently Asked Questions

 We do ship to APO/FPO military bases from our U.S. website.
 If you are active military we encourage you to apply for our military discount.

 We can ship individual orders to basically anywhere in the world!
 Due to customs regulations, we unfortunately cannot ship to Spain.
+Due to regulations from the UK and the EU, unfortunately orders less than 135 £ (GBP) will no longer be accepted.

 Shipping costs vary a lot based upon the contents of your cart and the destination country.
 The price you are quoted is the UPS International rate which is the best rate we can get.
 We understand the shipping costs aren't cheap but we don't add on any handling fees, the cost you see is what they are charging us.
 Additionally ordering directly from us, your country of residence will charge duties or tariffs on food products at the discretion of the importing country.
 Those duties are separate from Skratch Labs shipping charges and are your responsibility to pay!
 Sorry.